harshisuresh/BigDataAggregator/README.md

-Processing time
+--Processing time

-Aggregated result for single partner and currency:
+--Aggregated result for single partner and currency:

 Run1: